RaushanKumar25/calculator-app/README.md

  Update Log
  – Added shiny animated background effect to calculator

+# 16 july
+ Features

+- Basic arithmetic operations: Addition, Subtraction, Multiplication, Division
+- Responsive layout that works on desktop and mobile
+- Styled display with large readable font
+- Clean UI with soft shadows and borders
+- **Tap animation effect on calculator** for interactive experience

+  # Update Log

+  Added subtle "tap" animation on calculator body when hovered/clicked to enhance UI responsiveness.

 # Acknowledgements

 Thanks to my internship experience which allowed me to explore core frontend skills and create this calculator project from scratch.